vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 -   **Continuous Learning Loop:** The entire system operates on a continuous, self-improving feedback loop.
 Agents send rich telemetry to the server, the server's AI brain trains itself on this data, and it then pushes improved intelligence, new detection rules, and updated models back to the entire agent fleet.
 This ensures the system grows smarter and more resilient over time.

-### 4. Zero Trust Communication Fabric (mTLS)
+### 4. Hardened Zero Trust Communication Fabric (mTLS)
-All communication between agents, LWServers, and the central cloud platform is secured using a Zero Trust model.
+All communication between agents, LWServers, and the central cloud platform is secured using a hardened Zero Trust model.
 Every service-to-service connection is authenticated and encrypted using **mutual TLS (mTLS)**.
-This means that every component must present a valid, signed client certificate to establish a connection, preventing unauthorized access, data interception, and man-in-the-middle attacks across the entire architecture.
+This means that every component must present a valid, signed client certificate to establish a connection, ensuring all data in transit is protected against interception.
+This prevents unauthorized access and man-in-the-middle attacks across the entire architecture.

 ### 5. LWServer Fleet Management
 - **Architectural Visibility:** A dedicated "LWServer Fleet" view visualizes the platform's critical middle tier.
 It provides a real-time dashboard of all deployed LWServers, which act as the secure aggregation and sanitization points between endpoint agents and the central cloud.